Advisory Committees.

 Michael J. Taylor

-Mr. Taylor has 35 years of senior management and consulting experience in the health care industry.
-Prior to joining Aon Hewitt, Mr. Taylor was a senior vice president at OptumHealth where he evaluated OptumHealth growth strategies and advisory capabilities and aligned them with the current and future strategic needs of the major healthcare stakeholders.
-Before OptumHealth, he was a principal at Towers Perrin in Boston where he headed up the Global Healthcare Practice, the Health and Welfare Specialty Practice, and was a member of the Health and Welfare Leadership Group.
-He also served as director of managed care at John Hancock Mutual Life Insurance Company and has more than 13 years of extensive HMO operational experience.
+Michael Taylor has 45 years of senior management and consulting experience in the health care industry.
+He recently retired as Senior Vice President, Aon plc where he led their Delivery System Transformation Initiative.
+Prior to joining Aon, Mr. Taylor was a Senior Vice President at OptumHealth where he evaluated OptumHealth growth strategies and advisory capabilities and aligned them with the current and future strategic needs of the major healthcare stakeholders.
+Prior to OptumHealth, he was a Principal at Towers Perrin in Boston where he headed up the Global Healthcare Practice, the Health and Welfare Specialty Practice, and was a member of the Health and Welfare Leadership Group.
+He also served as Director of Managed Care at John Hancock Mutual Life Insurance Company and has more than 15 years of extensive HMO, hospital and medical group operational experience.

 Mr. Taylor was educated in England and the United States.
-He earned a Master of Arts in health care administration from the State University of New York at Stony Brook in 1977, a Master of Science in Biochemistry from the State University of New York at Stony Brook in 1973, and Bachelor of Science in molecular biology from Kings College London in 1970.
+He earned a Bachelor of Science degree in Molecular Biology from Kings College London, a Master of Science degree in Biochemistry from the State University of New York at Stony Brook, and a Master of Science degree in Healthcare Administration from the State University of New York.

 Donato J. Tramuto